Can Our Church Own a Business?

 Because banks are in business to make money, when they consider whether or not they will make a loan to a church they look at it from the perspective of whether or not the church can repay the loan.
 In many instances, banks are leery of churches who only have income through tithes and offerings.

-History has shown that this solely depending on tithes and offerings can be unreliable.
+History has shown that solely depending on tithes and offerings can be unreliable.
 However, if a bank sees that the church has other sources of income, they are much more inclined to give them a loan.
 They also love financing projects that will generate more income.

 Let me give you an example.